ShrikantWadkar14/Loan_Predictor_App/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+[MIT](LICENSE) <!-- Add a LICENSE file if available -->

 ## Credits
 Developed by Shrikant Wadkar.
 Inspired by open-source ML and data science communities.